taiwos6/Met_Syndrome/README.md

 # Overview
 This is a Metabolic Syndrome Prediction Flask app trained with Random forest, KNN, Logistic regression models and stacking ensemble technique with deployment done in Heroku.
+The model with the best evaluation metric is the hyperparameter tunned Random Forest model with ROC curve of 94%.

 Metabolic syndrome is the medical term for a combination of diabetes, high blood pressure (hypertension) and obesity.
 It puts you at greater risk of getting coronary heart disease, stroke and other conditions that affect the blood vessels.
 On their own, diabetes, high blood pressure and obesity can damage your blood vessels, but having all 3 together is particularly dangerous.
 They're very common conditions that are linked, which explains why metabolic syndrome affects an estimated 1 in 3 older adults aged 50 or over in the UK.